dennis-szymanski/svn2gitnetx/README.md

 svn2gitnetx 1.0.0
 Copyright (C) 2020 Seth Hendrick, Jingyu Ma

   -v, --verbose         (Default: false) Be verbose in logging -- useful for debugging issues

   -m, --metadata        (Default: false) Include metadata in git logs (git-svn-id)

   --no-minimize-url     Accept URLs as-is without attempting to connect to a higher level directory

-  --rootistrunk        Use this if the root level of the repo is equivalent to the trunk and there are no tags or
+  --rootistrunk         Use this if the root level of the repo is equivalent to the trunk and there are no tags or branches
-                       branches

   --trunk               (Default: trunk) Subpath to trunk from repository URL (default: trunk)

   --notrunk             Do not import anything from trunk

   --branches            Subpath to branches from repository URL (default: branches); can be used multiple times

   --nobranches          Do not try to import any branches

   --tags                Subpath to tags from repository URL (default: tags); can be used multiple times

   --notags              Do not try to import any tags

   --exclude             Specify a Perl regular expression to filter paths when fetching; can be used multiple times

   --revision            Start importing from SVN revision START_REV; optionally end at END_REV

   --username            Username for transports that needs it (http(s), svn)

   --password            Password for transports that need it (http(s), svn)

   --rebase              Instead of cloning a new project, rebase an existing one against SVN

   --rebasebranch        Rebase specified branch

   --authors             Path to file containing svn-to-git authors mapping

-  --breaklocks         (Default: false) Breaks any index.lock files in the .git/svn/refs/remotes/svn/* directories.
-                       Only use this if there are no processes running.
+  --break-locks         (Default: false) Breaks any index.lock files in the .git/svn/refs/remotes/svn/* directories.
+Only use this if you are sure there are no git
+                        process running in this directory.

+  --fetch-attempts      (Default: 0) How many attempts to try to fetch a single revision AFTER the first failure.
+Set to -1 (or less) to try forever until CTRL+C is
+                        hit.

+  --ignore-gc-errors    (Default: false) If a GC error happens during fetching, ignore it.
+This also deletes the gc.log file.

   --help                Display this help screen.

   --version             Display version information.

 ```

 ### Contribution